LaurentRDC/dissertation/content/introduction.md

 ![Timeline of the compression of an electron pulse as it propagates to the sample.
 In the top row, the electron pulse is shown in real-space as it propagates through the compression cavity towards the sample.
 In the bottom row, the phase-space representation of the bunch is shown like in @fig:introduction-bunch-correlation.](diagrams/rf-compression.pdf){#fig:introduction-rf-compression}

+### The landscape today

+At the time of writing, there are many research groups across the world using ultrafast electron scattering techniques with great success.
+This section is a non-exhaustive enumeration of the field as of the first half of 2021.

+First, the most traditional approach of ultrafast electron diffraction in the compact geometry is still alive today.
+One of the most successful research groups using this tool is led by R. Ernstorfer at the Fritz-Haber Institute in Berlin which has been studying multiple solid-state systems[@Waldecker2016; @Waldecker2017; @Zahn2020].

+There are also multiple RF-compressed ultrafast electron diffraction instruments in use today.
+Such an instrument is used in the author's research group led by B. Siwick at McGill University[@Chatelain2014a; @Morrison2014; @Stern2018; @RenedeCotret2019; @Otto2020].
+Several instruments are located at the University of Toronto, in the group led by R. J. D. Miller[@Ernstorfer2009; @Gao2013; @Jiang2017; @Jiang2020].
+Another instrument based on the design by van Oudheusden *et al.*[@Van2007] has been in use at the University of Nebraska, in the research group led by M. Centurion, with special emphasis on gas-phase electron diffraction[@Yang2015].

+Finally, there are a few high-energy (\si{\mega\electronvolt}) accelerator-based ultrafast electron diffraction instruments in operation today.
+The most well-known is located at the Stanford Linear Accelerator Center (SLAC), part of a group led by X. Wang.
+Several research groups have been using this instrument as it has turned into a user-facility[@Mo2018; @Sie2019; @Kogar2020].
+Another high-energy instrument is located at the University of California, Los Angeles, in a research group led by P. Musumeci[@Maxson2017] which focuses on instrument development.

 ## Experimental apparatus {#sec:experimental_setup}

 All ultrafast electron scattering experiments presented in this dissertation were performed with the same experimental apparatus, presented in @fig:apparatus.